ajv012/Lost-Rover-Game/README.md

 2. Every 100 steps that your rover takes, a fixed object will be broken (oops you spent too much time looking for the parts)

 Main data structures used: arrays, linked lists, circular linked lists, stacks, queues

+# Note: My work is found in Game.py.
+The files graphics.py and gameboard.py are supplementary files.